gburd/greg.burd.me/content/posts/gitea-on-fly-io.md

 v6   dead:beef:1::a:a    global 2022-07-03T04:39:19Z
 ```

 Create an A record for the v4 address, and an AAAA record for the v6 address.
-With those records in place, you should be clear to provision a certificate:
+With those records in place, `flyctl` can automatically perform the necessary setup with LetsEncrypt to secure your domain:
 ```bash
 flyctl certs add git.mat.services
 ```